-After you register your baby you can get child benefit (which used to be called children's allowance).
+You can get child benefit after you register your baby's birth.
+This used to be called children's allowance.

-This is payable to the parents or guardians of children under 16 years of age.
+This is paid to the parents or guardians of children under 16 years of age.

-It is also paid to the parents or guardians of children aged under 18 if the child is in full-time education, Youthreach training or has a disability.
+It is also paid to the parents or guardians of children aged under 18 if the child:

 When to apply for child benefit